eProsima/Fast-DDS-monitor/docs/rst/getting_started/monitor.rst

 In order to clarify how to set this parameter, please visit the `Discovery Server CLI tutorial <https://fast-dds.docs.eprosima.com/en/v2.3.0/fastddscli/cli/cli.html#discovery>`_.
-The parameter of the Discovery Server *InitNewMonitor* in this app will be used equally as the input to the CLI command.
+The parameter of the Discovery Server *Init New Monitor* button in this application will be used equally as the input to the CLI command.

 .. warning::
-    Due to the designed architecture for the communication of the Monitor application and the DDS entities, it is highly recommended not to initialize a *Discovery Server Monitor* with Servers in different *Discovery Server Networks* (do not connect a monitor to servers that are not interconnected).
+    Due to the designed architecture for the communication of the Monitor application and the DDS entities, it is highly recommended not to initialize a *Discovery Server Monitor* with servers in different *Discovery Server Networks* (do not connect a monitor to servers that are not connected).

 .. warning::
-    Do not initialize a Discovery Server connection to a *Discovery Server Network* where you have already initialize a Monitor.
+    Do not initialize a *Discovery Server* monitoring in a *Discovery Server* Network* where another *Discovery Server* is already been monitored.
-    This will lead to undefined behavior.
+    This will lead to an undefined behavior.